bdombro/wordpress-global-meta-box-order/unified-meta-box-order/Readme.txt

 == Description ==

 Intuitively harmonize meta box positions and screen column layout for all backend users of your WordPress installation.

+Credit: This plugin is derived from the abandoned [Global Meta Box Order plugin](https://wordpress.org/plugins/global-meta-box-order) with hopes to be more stable and better support new versions of Wordpress.

 = Quick Overview =